FOSS4GAcademy/GST104FOSS4GLabs/Module 5 Lab/QGIS 2.8 and Inkscape 0.91/Module 5 Lab.md

 5. After typing text on the map, set the fill color to pure white by either:
 	+ Clicking the pure white on the palette at the bottom of Inkscape
 	+ Opening the Fill and Stroke Panel ![Fill and Stroke Panel Button](figures/Fill_and_Stroke_Panel_Button.png "Fill and Stroke Panel Button") and setting the Fill RGB color to 255,255,255.

-255,255,255.
 6. Label the following countries in all capital letters.
 All labels should be white and 18 point font, except where noted.
 Refer to the figure below for placement.

 	+ Turkey
 	+ Cyprus
 	+ Lebanon
 	+ West Bank -14 pt font size – Title Case
 	+ Gaza Strip - 14 pt font size – Title Case
 	+ Egypt
 	+ Israel
 	+ Jordan
 	+ Saudi Arabia
 	+ Iraq
 	+ Syria

 ![Country Label Placement](figures/Country_Label_Placement.png "Country Label Placement")

-7. Label the size proportional symbols with the following properties:
+7. Label the proportional symbols with the following properties (reference the figure below for placement example):
 	+ Font: Arial
 	+ Color: Black
 	+ Font Size: 32